Test drive disaster? $290,000 Ferrari Italia in Auckland tunnel crash for sale at Continental Cars

 The sports car has a 4.5-litre engine and can go from 0-100 km/h in under 3.4 seconds - with a top speed of 325km/h.

-The ad disappeared from the dealer's website over the weekend - but a cached version shows the Ferrari coupe, license plate IT4LIA, was worth $289,900.
+The ad disappeared from the dealer's website over the weekend - but a cached version shows the Ferrari coupe, licence plate IT4LIA, was worth $289,900.

 A police spokeswoman said Saturday's crash happened just after midday.
 The vehicle was blocking the left two lanes in the tunnel, heading north.